A wide-angle photo tour of Venice

 The Riva dei Sette Martiri is a stretch of waterfront between the Piazza San Marco and the Giardini Pubblici (the park next to the Biennale art exposition's grounds).

-Large yachts, sailing ships, and small cruise ships such as CroisiEurope's Michelangelo, shown above, often tie up here.
+Large yachts, sailing ships, and small river-cruise vessels such as CroisiEurope's Michelangelo, shown above, sometimes tie up here.

 The location offers the best view in Venice if your cabin faces the water: From your cabin window, you can see vaporetti pulling into the Giardini waterbus stop, and occasionally a cruise ship or Adriatic ferry will go by.